-Most women will fill out a birth plan with their midwives midway through their pregnancy.
+Most people will fill out a birth plan with their midwives midway through their pregnancy.
 It is a way of registering your preferences for the process of your labour so that your wishes can be carried out whilst you concentrate on relaxing, breathing and focusing on the birth of your baby.

 Our ethos is to encourage natural childbirth and empower you to be in control of this process, so we have put together a number of options for you to discuss with your midwife and add to your birth plan if you wish.
 We have given a short account of the advantages of certain choices.
 This will be covered to a greater extent on the course, and please feel free to drop me an email or call if you want to discuss any of these areas.
 We also have a free interactive birth plan that you can complete and discuss with your midmife.

 A quiet and calm environment where you feel safe and confident will help keep you relaxed and let your labour develop quickly and smoothly.
 It is easier to create this environment in your own home (or in a Birthing Centre) but points to consider include: